Home » Water Softening » Water Softener Guides » Water Softener regeneration Process: Frequency & Problems

 Water softeners regenerate once a week.
 Usually, they do this automatically and in the early hours of the morning or during the night.

 Although water softeners typically regenerate once a week, they can regenerate more or less often, as needed.
-This schedule depends on the type of water softener you have, as there are models with time-initiated or demand-initiated regeneration.
+The schedule depends on the type of water softener you have, as there are models with time-initiated or demand-initiated regeneration.

 How Long Does Regeneration Take?

-Can You Use Water Softener While Regenerating?
+Can You Use a Water Softener While It’s Regenerating?

 Water Softener Tanks